fbpx

 ‘Taxpayers’ money shouldn’t go to those schools’: ACLU sues state over $10 million allocated to private schools

-The American Civil Liberties Union (ACLU) announced Wednesday that they are suing to stop the from giving $10 million in pandemic relief funds to private schools, as they say it violates the state Constitution.
+The American Civil Liberties Union (ACLU) announced Wednesday that they are suing to stop the state from giving $10 million in pandemic relief funds to private schools, as they say it violates the state Constitution.

 The bills also allocated $10 million to private colleges and universities for similar purposes, but those dollars are not challenged in this suit.

-The claims that since the Mississippi Constitution prohibits the expenditure of any public funds for private schools, the money allocated earlier this session is unconstitutional and asks for the court to block the state from enforcing the laws, which take effect July 1.
+The lawsuit claims that since the Mississippi Constitution prohibits the expenditure of any public funds for private schools, the money allocated earlier this session is unconstitutional and asks for the court to block the state from enforcing the laws, which take effect July 1.

-Senate Accountability, Efficiency and Transparency Chair John Polk, R-Hattiesburg, told his colleagues who were opposed to the bills that the private schools had been impacted by COVID-19 and needed to improve their infrastructure with the federal funds.
+Senate Accountability, Efficiency and Transparency Chair John Polk, R-Hattiesburg, told his colleagues who were opposed to the bills that the private schools had been impacted by and needed help to improve their infrastructure with the federal funds.

 “We want to make sure they have some ability to improve their conditions,” he said.